-Jeffrey A. “Jake” Schwartz is a Shareholder in the Atlanta, Georgia, office of Jackson Lewis P.C.
+Jeffrey A. “Jake” Schwartz is a Shareholder and the Office Litigation Manager of the Atlanta, Georgia, office of Jackson Lewis P.C.
 He joined the firm in 2006 after moving from New Orleans, Louisiana, where he practiced labor and employment law for more than seventeen years.

 Mr. Schwartz has extensive experience in both traditional labor and employment law.
 The cases he handles include a variety of state and federal court claims involving discrimination, harassment, retaliation, contracts and employment related torts.
 Mr. Schwartz is an experienced trial lawyer and regularly handles cases before federal and state agencies, judges and juries.
 In January, 2006, he successfully argued an important employment case before the United States Supreme Court.
 He is also committed to early case analysis that seeks to prevent lawsuits or to dispose of them early in the litigation.
 Mr. Schwartz is also recognized for his experience and counsel in matters related to non-competition agreements, trade secrets, employment contracts, and wage and hour matters.